Russian village's graves may tie Kremlin to fighting in Ukraine

 COVER-UP?

-Russia's defense ministry did not respond to emailed questions about how Kichatkin and Osipov died.
+Russia's defence ministry did not respond to emailed questions about how Kichatkin and Osipov died.

 A Kremlin spokesman, Dmitry Peskov, said the relevant authorities would look into reports about the burials.
 "But at the same time this needs painstaking checking before any conclusions can be drawn," he told reporters.